Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## 1  Taiwan 2008   41 East Asia
     ## 2  Taiwan 2017   40 East Asia

+Well, OK.
+Remember though, that we manually changed Taiwan's ranking in 2008 as it was tied 40th with South Korea!

 Hopefully with initiatives like the GPI and the works of other peace-oriented think tanks, the public can identify different sources of problems that hinder peaceful co-existence both within-countries and between-countries and assist policy-makers in finding viable solutions!